ashemsay/restic_ynh/README.md

 ```
 $ yunohost app install https://github.com/YunoHost-Apps/restic_ynh
-Indicate the server where you want put your backups: serverB.local
+Indicate the server where you want put your backups: serverb.domain.tld
+sftp port of your server (default: 22): 2222
+The directory where you want to backup repositories to be created in (default: ./): ./servera.domain.tld
 Indicate the ssh user to use to connect on this server: servera
+You are now about to define a new user password.
+The password should be at least 8 characters - though it is good practice to use longer password (i.e. a passphrase) and/or to use various kind of characters (uppercase, lowercase, digits and special characters).
-Indicate a strong passphrase, that you will keep preciously if you want to be able to use your backups: N0tAW3akp4ssw0rdYoloMacN!guets
+Indicate a strong passphrase, that you will keep preciously if you want to be able to use your backups:
-Would you like to backup your YunoHost configuration ?
-[0 | 1] (default: 1):
+Would you like to backup your YunoHost configuration ? [yes | no] (default: yes):
-Would you like to backup mails and user home directory ?
-[0 | 1] (default: 1):
+Would you like to backup mails and user home directory ? [yes | no] (default: yes):
-Which apps would you backup (list separated by comma or 'all') ? (default: all):
+Which apps would you backup (list separated by comma or 'all') ? (default: all): gitlab,blogotext,sogo
+Allow backup method to temporarily use more space? [yes | no] (default: yes):
 Indicate the backup frequency (see systemd OnCalendar format) (default: Daily):
 ```